Eligibility depends on:

-You may get extra Child Tax Credits if the child:
+You may get extra Child Tax Credits if the child either:

-- gets Disability Living Allowance or Personal Independence Payment
+- gets Disability Living Allowance, Personal Independence Payment or Armed Forces Independence Payment

 - is certified blind (or was within 28 weeks of your tax credits claim)

-You still qualify if Disability Living Allowance or Personal Independence Payment stops because the child goes into hospital.
+You still qualify if Disability Living Allowance, Personal Independence Payment or Armed Forces Independence Payment stops because the child goes into hospital.